 I will say that the MDR-1000x seems to be the easier headphone to connect to.
 This is especially when the headphone has to connect to different devices.
 Just pair it with Bluetooth and you are good to go.

 On the other hand, the QC35 has some eccentric Bluetooth issues.
-Sometimes, it cannot be found by devices or have trouble connecting to it.
+Sometimes, it either cannot be detected or have trouble syncing to it.

 The soundstage is as wide as the QC35 but the sound imaging is better in MDR-1000x.
 You get more depth in the perceived spatial location from instruments and sound effects.